Shahnas-P/dev-tinder/homeWork.md

   - try user.findOne on duplicated data and figure out which one is chosen
   - API - Get user by email
   - API - Feed api , get all users
+  - Creat Delete user api
+  - Difference between PUT and PATCH
+  - API to update
+  - Explore the mongoose documentation specifically for model
+  - What are options in a Model.findOneAndUpdate method ,explore more about it.
+  - API - Update user with email ID

  ## Notes :